alexsle/price_watch/README.md

 # This Script:

-Checks if the price of the phone has changed and shows a message with details if so.
+Checks if the price of a product has changed and shows a message with details if so.